Charting the main sequence of star-forming galaxies out to redshifts z<5.7: Discussion

-In Figure\,\ref{fig:ssfr} we show the corresponding evolution of the specific star formation rate with redshift, color-coded with the stellar mass.
-A clear turnover can be seen at $z\sim 2$, which is a direct consequence of the bending of the normalization of the main sequence with redshift (Equation\,\ref{eq:pars}).
-This, on the other hand, as explained in Section\,\ref{sec:ev}, is likely caused by the increase in molecular gas fraction, found by the \citet{Wang_2022} to be exponentially increasing with redshift.
-The sSFR-$z$ relation exhibits lower normalization at higher stellar masses, since at masses $\gtrsim M_0$ the main sequence flattens, decreasing the resulting sSFR.
-In the inset plot the evolution of the sSFR with the peak dust temperature can be seen.
-Similar shapes of the sSFR relation with both redshift and dust temperature are consistent with the suggestion \citep{Liang_2019}, that the increase of the dust temperature with redshift, found in Section\,\ref{sec:dust}, is indeed caused by the corresponding increase in the sSFRs.
+In Fig. \ref{fig:ssfr}, we show the corresponding evolution of the sSFR with redshift, color-coded with the stellar mass.
+A clear turnover can be seen at $z\sim 2$, which is a direct consequence of the bending of the normalization of the MS with redshift (Eq. \ref{eq:pars}).
+This, on the other hand, as is explained in Sect. \ref{sec:ev}, is likely caused by the increase in the molecular gas fraction, which was found by \citet{Wang_2022} to be exponentially increasing with redshift.
+The sSFR-$z$ relation exhibits lower normalization at higher stellar masses, since at masses $\gtrsim M_0$ the MS flattens, decreasing the resulting sSFR.
+In the inset plot, the evolution of the sSFR with the peak dust temperature can be seen.
+Similar shapes of the sSFR relation with both redshift and dust temperature are consistent with the suggestion \citep{Liang_2019} that the increase in the dust temperature with redshift, found in Sect. \ref{sec:dust}, is indeed caused by the corresponding increase in the sSFRs.

-For comparison, relation of \citet{Popesso_2023} for ${\rm log}(M_\ast/{\rm M_\odot})\simeq 9.5$ and 11.0 are shown as black dotted and dashed lines, respectively.
-The inconsistencies at low and high redshifts come from different normalizations of the corresponding main sequences, as explained above.
-In order to investigate those further, in the following section we explore how the evolution of the main sequence found in this work and the works of \citet{Speagle_2014}, \citet{Tomczak_2016} and \citet{Popesso_2023} affects the `growth' of the galaxy stellar mass function (GSMF).
+For comparison, the relation of \citet{Popesso_2023} for ${\rm log}(M_\ast/{\rm M_\odot})\simeq 10.0$ and 11.5 are shown as dotted and dashed black lines, respectively.
+The inconsistencies at low and high redshifts come from different normalizations of the corresponding MSs, as was explained above.
+In order to investigate those further, in the following section we explore how the evolution of the MS found in this work and the works of \citet{Speagle_2014}, \citet{Tomczak_2016} and \citet{Popesso_2023} affects the “growth” of the GSMF.

-\subsection{Growth of the Galaxy Stellar Mass Function}
+\subsection{Growth of the galaxy stellar mass function}